-Dunton Hills Garden Village - Context for Commission
+Dunton Hills Garden Village: Background & Context for the Commission

 The 'overarching vision' for Dunton Hills Garden Village is:

 'Dunton Hills Garden Village is a settlement in a Borough of villages.
 It is a place where people's lives are shaped through understanding the value and protection of the local natural environments.
 Education and community facilities and amenities are central and well-integrated, creating a place that becomes a blueprint for healthy and sustainable living'.